2 DAY SCREENWRITING COURSE London May 12 & 13th 2018 – SCREENWRITING : WRITING + WORKING

-I’m delighted to announce that I’m running a brand new 2 day SCREENWRITING COURSE in London on Oct 7 & 8.
+I’m delighted to announce that I’m running my new 2 day SCREENWRITING COURSE in London on March 3 & 4, 2018 & May 12 & 13th 2018.
 Like the course I ran with Phil Gladwin, this course will concentrate on CRAFT on day 1 and THE BUSINESS OF GETTING WORK on day 2.

 Running these courses, + the CHANNEL 4 SCREENWRITNG COURSE for the last few years, and working with so many talented writers, I’ve learnt that it’s not enough to be a talented, technically-gifted screenwriter – you also have to be adept at treating your work like a business and running your career smartly, sensibly and with ambition and determination.